top of page

 ree

 Needs PAI - A Needs PAI includes a Family Safety risk, vulnerability or joint assessment alongside a 12 session programme that meets the immediate child protection concerns around safety and increasing accountability.
-Victim work will concentrate on domestic abuse education, safety planning and recognising risk.
-A perpetrator intervention will involve motivational work to increase levels of acceptance with the aim of moving them to a position where they will be suitable for a full behavioural change programme.
+Needs programmes include:

 The Needs Intervention path is suitable for:

-• Victims who remain in a relationship with the abuser
+• Victims who remain in a relationship with the abuser.

 • Perpetrators whose level of denial, minimisation and blame mean they are unsuitable for a full behaviour change programme.